 However, the solution to her discomfort and lack of weight gain was relatively simple; ranitidine, formula tops ups each evening and weaning on to solids at four months.
 For her it absolutely worked wonders.
 She stopped throwing everything up and started to gain weight almost instantly; to look at her now as a chunky toddler it’s hard to believe that she was at one point in the smallest 0.4% of babies her age.

-It was significantly more difficult with my son.
+Dealing with reflux was significantly more difficult with my son.

 He was a very different baby; not the generally happy and laid back soul that my daughter was.
 He was not a fan of the bottle and it took a lot of effort to get him to take one.
 I could never pump milk and he didn’t (and still doesn’t) tolerate formula particularly well and quite often would vomit so furiously I had to change his clothes, my clothes, the bedding, clean the floor and wipe the walls.

 Ranitidine didn’t seem to soothe him even at the maximum dose, when we went onto omeprazole he screamed solidly for hours, lansoprazole was better but his vomiting and screaming didn’t stop.
 I tried cutting out dairy before he was even born so that there would be none in my system.

 Weaning did not seem to help, at least not quickly, and brought with it other complications; he found it so hard to poo, often we’d be up all night.
 A gluten free diet for both of us seemed to help – and to be honest, now I am too worried about making him sick (and the resultant sleepless nights) to truly test the theory that an intolerance may have been the cause of his sickness.

 However, whatever the cause, slowly the sickness has lessened.

 He is now (tiredness, hunger and being contained aside) a generally happy, smiley baby.
 Still, seven months is a long time to change your clothes multiple times a day and night, and don’t get me started on the lack of sleep.

-It’s immensely satisfying to see his weight go up, even slowly.
+I then mark it on the graph in his Personal Child Health Record, otherwise known as the little red book.It’s immensely satisfying to see his weight go up, even slowly.
 Partly because the statistician in me is a little bored on maternity leave, but also because I know with every few ounces he puts on, he’s getting less sick, and a little more content.
 And maybe – dare I say it – a little closer to sleeping better.
 I hope.

 However, at some point between the last paediatrician’s appointment and a weigh in, the red book vanished.

 My husband and I looked everywhere.
 Through all the files, in every bag and cupboard, in the car in every conceivable hiding space… but it was gone.
 A bit worrying as it contained everything about his health, weight and vaccinations.About a month later, I went to the weigh in again.

 Steeling myself for a telling off, I finally admitted the loss of book to a Health Visitor.
 She told me to make sure it wasn’t at home; it wasn’t.
 Another month passed, and I went to the weigh in again.
 This time I said I really needed a new one, and reluctantly they said they would send one out.

 I had written down the previous three weigh-ins on a piece of paper, but, true to form, it was nowhere to be found.
 I quizzed my husband who had quite clearly moved it somewhere or more likely, thrown it away, but he denied it.
 Thinking it may have dropped behind the sideboard, I went to check.
 It was not… but lo and behold, the red book was.My husband still maintains he looked there.

 I maintain I am never going to trust a word he says every again.